Design Decision: Autoscale Design

 - This mechanism can be used to lower costs by ~50% from the regular pay as you go model.

 - Admins can optimize costs if they right size the machine instances in public clouds.
 Smaller instances host fewer user sessions than larger instances.
 Therefore, Autoscale powers off machines faster because it takes less time for the last user session to be logged off, thus reducing costs.
 Citrix recommends provisioning smaller instances if they match workload performance and capacity requirements.
 An effective way to understand this would be to have no more than 15-20 sessions per machine.

 - It depends on the limits of the chosen cloud platform and the provisioning technique.
 For example, if the cloud platform is Azure and the provisioning technique is MCS (Machine Creation Services) then the guidance is ~1200 machines per subscription.

-- It is also recommended to evaluate other limits like # of machines in a resource location, hosting connections and so on.
+- It is also recommended to evaluate other limits like # of machines in a resource location and hosting connections.
 Visit the Limits page for more info.
-Note that this is an evolving page.
+This is an evolving page.